hpcc-systems/terraform-azurerm-hpcc/README.md

  | auto_connect | Automatically connect to the Kubernetes cluster from the host machine by overwriting the current context. | bool | `false` |    no    |
 <br>

-### The `automation` block:
+### The `automation` block

 The automation feature allows users to automatically stop the AKS cluster based on a schedule.

 | Name                                                                                                                            | Description                                           | Type             | Default              | Required |
 | ------------------------------------------------------------------------------------------------------------------------------- | ----------------------------------------------------- | ---------------- | -------------------- | :------: |